nubenetes/awesome-kubernetes/docs/devops.md

 * [DevOps for beginners: Where to start learning and focusing](https://enterprisersproject.com/article/2020/6/devops-beginners-where-start) Where to start with DevOps?
 Let's explore how to get going with this cross-functional way of working that breaks down walls, improves speed of delivery, and increases experimentation.
 * [contino.io: How to Make Enterprise Container Strategies That Last (Part One) 🌟](https://www.contino.io/insights/how-to-make-enterprise-container-strategies-that-last-part-one)
 * [scaledagileframework.com: DevOps 🌟🌟](https://www.scaledagileframework.com/devops/)
+* [dzone: Why Now Is the Time for the Spring Boot of Infrastructure Automation 🌟](https://dzone.com/articles/why-now-is-the-time-for-the-spring-boot-of-infrast) Application teams move fast using frameworks built to boost developer productivity.
+Learn how a productivity framework can help your DevOps initiative succeed.

 <center>
 [![OCP 4 Pland and Deploy](images/openshift_day2.png)](https://www.openshift.com/blog/openshift-end-to-end-cluster-customization)